John Vincent, Chief

 The OCDETF group – attorneys, paralegals, and legal assistants - handles the largest narcotics conspiracies in the district, generally involving criminal operations occurring both in the Eastern District and in other states and foreign countries.

-Mark E. Cullers is the chief of the Fresno office and oversees the Criminal Units in the Fresno Division.
+Mark E. Cullers is the chief of the Fresno office and oversees the Criminal Units in the Fresno Office.

 The White-Collar Crime Unit is responsible for prosecuting a wide range of crimes in the Fresno Division, including heath care fraud, mortgage fraud, organized crime, child exploitation crimes, cyber crimes, tax evasion, investment fraud, and other economic crimes.